 This excellent-value, small group tour offers an authentic overland adventure in a state of the art safari truck.
 Travel in a custom-built 4x4 overland vehicle designed to give 12 passengers extra comfort on the long roads of Africa.

-Journey from the bottom of Africa, setting off from the beautiful South African city of Cape Town into the Cape Winelands and Cederberg Mountains.
+Journey from the bottom of Africa, setting off from the beautiful South African city of Cape Town into the rugged Cederberg Mountains.
 Drive through Namaqualand into Namibia, spending time along the Gariep River and the Fish River Canyon, before experiencing the ancient Namib Desert with its dramatic red-orange dunes and surreal salt pans.
-Stop in Swakopmund, sightseeing and doing optional adventure activities, then view the rugged Skeleton Coast and iconic Spitzkoppe.
-Encounter the Himba and head into Etosha National Park for superb game viewing in this dramatic wild setting.
+Stop in Swakopmund, sightseeing and doing optional adventure activities, then view ancient San rock art at Brandberg and Twyfelfontein.
+Then, head into Etosha National Park for superb game viewing in this dramatic wild setting.

-Get a taste of Windhoek before crossing into Botswana, where we meet the Kalahari San.
-Fly from Maun into the Okavango Delta for our two night trip in this pristine and diverse wilderness area.
-Drive to Chobe National Park for a last unforgettable 4x4 game drive and a boat cruise along Chobe River.
-Finally, visit the Victoria Falls waterfall in Zimbabwe and enjoy optional adventure activities galore.
+Get a taste of Windhoek before crossing into Botswana, where we walk in the Kalahari with the traditional San people.
+Next, we venture into the Okavango Delta in mekoros to explore the pristine and diverse wilderness by canoe and on foot.
+From watery delta, it's on to the stark salt flats of Makgadikgadi Pans and Nata.
+Lastly, in Botswana, drive to Chobe National Park for an unforgettable 4x4 game drive and a boat cruise along Chobe River.
+Finally, take the opportunity to visit the Victoria Falls waterfall in Zimbabwe and enjoy optional adventure activities galore.

-On the first morning of this Small Group Adventure Safari we set off from the city of Cape Town, known as the 'Mother City' of South Africa.
+On the first morning of this Small Group Adventure Safari, we set off from the city of Cape Town, known as the 'Mother City' of South Africa.
 Heading north we pause to admire the views of Table Mountain, Cape Town's most famous landmark.
-After taking some photos of the iconic Table Mountain, one of the natural wonders of the world, we continue into the Cape Winelands in our state-of-the-art adventure vehicle.
+After taking some photos of the iconic Table Mountain, one of the natural wonders of the world, we drive to the Cederberg Region in our state-of-the-art adventure vehicle.

 This safari comes with an optional Activity Package at an additional cost.
 The itinerary includes these highly-recommended activities.
 Contact African Budget Safaris for a detailed breakdown of what is included in the Activity Package and see the Full Pricing Information above for the cost of the Activity Package.